 - Quicker Locomotor Problem Solving, such as solving how to crawl through a tunnel.

 - Flexible Cognition: Such as recognizing two identical but different-colored puppets.

-How Sleep Coaching Helps You
+How Sleep Training Helps Parents

-Better Mood: As with babies, and all humans, being tired or not well rested can put you on edge.
+You’re in a Better Mood: As with babies, and all humans, being tired or not well rested can put you on edge.
 With more rest, your mood will improve, too.
 And that’s not just based on our experience – a Canadian study showed less depression in mothers who sleep coached their babies.

-More Chill Time: When your baby sleeps more, you also have more time.
+You Have More Chill Time: When your baby sleeps more, you also have more time.
 Again, no study needed to explain why that’s a benefit.

-Better Relationships: Whether with your romantic partners or friends, being better rested, in a better mood, and with less stress you can reconnect with people who are important to you.
+Your Relationships Benefit: Whether with your romantic partners or friends, being better rested, in a better mood, and with less stress you can reconnect with people who are important to you.

-Safer: Drowsiness can lead to clumsiness or slower reflexes.
+You’re a Safer Parent: Drowsiness can lead to clumsiness or slower reflexes.
 According to National Highway Traffic Safety Administration data, drowsy driving contributes to about 83,000 car collisions each year and about 900 fatalities.
 That said, when you're better rested, you’re a safer, more alert parent.